Jones Day: Republican Party and conservative politics

-Whereas Jones Day has historically focused on corporate law, they increasingly shifted to aiding the Republican Party and the American conservative movement from the 2000s onwards.
-This shift began when Stephen Brogan became managing partner of Jones Day in 2003.
-Subsequently, the firm increasingly took on ideologically charged cases and causes.
+Jones Day has historically focused on corporate law, but since Stephen Brogan became managing partner in 2003, it has increasingly shifted to aiding the Republican Party and the American conservative movement.
+In the 21st century, the firm has increasingly taken on ideologically charged cases and causes.
+In 2025, The Atlantic wrote that it was known for its Republican clients and for its conservative advocacy.
 During the Barack Obama administration, Jones Day challenged the constitutionality of the Affordable Care Act and the Consumer Financial Protection Bureau.

-During the Donald Trump administration, Jones Day helped the administration to dismantle the administrative state, combat early voting, and place a citizenship question on the census.
-The firm provided services to Donald Trump for his personal legal problems, as well as helped the Donald Trump 2016 campaign amid investigations into Russian interference in the 2016 election.
+During the first Donald Trump administration, Jones Day helped the administration to dismantle the administrative state, combat early voting, and place a citizenship question on the census.
+The firm provided services to Donald Trump for his personal legal problems, as well as helping his 2016 presidential campaign amid investigations into Russian interference in the 2016 election.
 This defense included trying to control which documents to hand over to investigators and which staff members to make available for interviews.

-Jones Day partner Don McGahn, who was previously a member of the Federal Election Commission, served as counsel for the 2016 Donald Trump presidential campaign and was later nominated to serve as Trump's White House Counsel.
+A substantial number of Jones Day lawyers then joined the first Donald Trump administration.
+Jones Day partner Don McGahn, who was previously a member of the Federal Election Commission, served as counsel for the 2016 Trump presidential campaign and was later nominated to serve as Trump's White House Counsel.
 As of March 2017, at least 14 Jones Day attorneys had been appointed to work for the Trump administration.

 Jones Day was outside counsel for the Trump 2016 and Trump 2020 campaigns.
 From 2015 to November 2020, Jones Day received more than $20 million in fees from the Trump campaigns.
 Jones Day earned more than $4.5 million for Trump 2020 campaign work between January 1, 2019 and August 31, 2020.

-In 2020, Jones Day was hired by Trump in his legal fight to challenge the results of the 2020 presidential election, which he lost to Joe Biden.
+In 2020, Jones Day was hired by Trump in his legal fight to challenge the results of the 2020 presidential election, which he lost to President Joe Biden.
 The firm worked for Trump in trying to have courts toss out Pennsylvania mail votes.
-According to the New York Times, Jones Day "was giving voice — and legal backing — to the president’s unsubstantiated fear-mongering about the possibility of an election tainted by fraud."
+According to The New York Times, Jones Day "was giving voice — and legal backing — to the president’s unsubstantiated fear-mongering about the possibility of an election tainted by fraud."
 However, the firm said it "is not representing President Trump, his campaign, or any affiliated party in any litigation alleging voter fraud."
 Jones Day also said it "is not representing any entity in any litigation challenging or contesting the results of the 2020 general election" and that "media reports to the contrary are false."
-According to the New York Times, Jones Day's post-election justifications for its role in the 2020 election "blurred a basic fact: Jones Day and its lawyers were trying to stop votes from being counted, all in an effort to serve the client."
+According to The New York Times, Jones Day's post-election justifications for its role in the 2020 election "blurred a basic fact: Jones Day and its lawyers were trying to stop votes from being counted, all in an effort to serve the client."

-Since then, Jones Day has hired a significant number of former Trump administration lawyers, including Don McGahn and Noel Francisco.
+After Trump left office, Jones Day hired a significant number of former Trump administration lawyers, including Don McGahn and Noel Francisco.